Emporio Armani presents breezy line for next spring

 The 81-year old designer, nicknamed "King Giorgio" in Italy, paired collared and round-neck jackets with shorts and blazers with cigarette trousers in his spring/summer 2016 show.

 Capri pants were light and airy and finished with thick buckles mid-calf.
-Tops, dresses and jackets had asymmetrical cuts that emphasized their fluidity.
+Tops, dresses and jackets had asymmetrical cuts that emphasised their fluidity.

 Armani is known for his clean cut and elegant collections.